Catzns/dotfiles/README.md

-# dotfiles
-My dotfiles, and scripts to manage them.
+All my configurations, and scripts to manage them.
+Copy anything you find comfortable!